rtaph/RepData_PeerAssessment1/PA1_template.md

 >1.
 Make a histogram of the total number of steps taken each day

-A visual presentation of the daily steps can be given by
+A visual presentation of the daily steps can be given by a histogram:

 ```r
   ## make histogram